 Since 1981, Christian Healthcare Ministries has served Christians across the United States and in many countries around the world.
-CHM also is an A+ Accredited Charity with the Better Business Bureau
+CHM also is a Better Business Bureau Accredited Charity

 CHM employs the following internal controls:

 - A stringent Board of Directors conflict of interest policy is in place.
 It requires full disclosure of any ties to CHM and exclusion from discussing or voting on any related topic.
 The policy has been reviewed and approved by the Internal Revenue Service (IRS).

 - Management and the Board of Directors review regular financial statements and reports on CHM’s financial position.
 The Board also reviews and approves an annual budget.